Forest Health & Invasive Species

-I joined the Dept. of Forestry and Environmental Conservation at Clemson in 2018, and began working in the regional forest health program as a post-doctoral associate in Dr. David Coyle's Forest Health & Invasive Species Extension lab.
-As a program contributor, I will be coordinating the Southern Forest Health and Invasive Species program, which provides education and training to forestry professionals across the southeastern U.S. Previously, I worked as a tree fruit entomologist in Wenatchee, WA, where I provided expertise in entomology, pathology, tree health and management in an orchard setting.
+I joined the Dept. of Forestry and Environmental Conservation at Clemson in 2018 as a post-doctoral associate in Dr. David Coyle's Forest Health & Invasive Species Extension lab.
+I direct and maintain the Southern Forest Health and Invasive Species Program, a regional forest health program which serves as a consistent source of forest health information for natural resource professionals throughout the southeastern U.S. region.
+Previously, I worked as a tree fruit entomologist in Wenatchee, WA, where I provided expertise in entomology, pathology, tree health and management in an orchard setting.
 I am a recent Virginia Tech graduate, where I received my Ph.D. in Forest Entomology.

 My research interests include forest ecology with an emphasis on the relationships among invasive insects, diseases and their associated hosts.
-I specialize in integrated pest management techniques, with a concentration in biological control.
-Above all, I am interested in community science and public outreach.
+I specialize in forest and tree health and management, with a concentration in integrated pest management techniques.

 Extension and Outreach

 I direct and maintain of the Southern Forest Health and Invasive Species program, which provides forest and tree health information for landowners and professionals in South Carolina and throughout the southeastern U.S. I work closely with the Forestry and Natural Resources, Horticulture, and other Clemson Extension teams to deliver this material.
 I also co-founded the Women Owning Woodlands – South Carolina chapter with Janet Steele (Clemson Extension) to address the needs of educating female forest owners and supporting women in forest leadership roles.